 How to Spot Fake Reviews on Amazon

-it.
+you'll find it.
 The majority of its products come from its Marketplace program, where millions of third-party sellers compete to peddle everything from USB cables to lawn furniture.
-Fake reviews can help sellers
+Fake reviews can

 It is against Amazon's rules for third-party sellers to pay or motivate people with free products or cash compensation.
 Many do, however, and evade detection by coordinating on platforms such as Facebook.
 Facebook, when questioned, said that they were working with Amazon on this matter and will ontinue to address fake reviews.
 An Amazon spokeswoman said that the company received more than 30 million reviews a week, and that more than 12,000 Amazon employees work to prevent fraud and abuse, including fake reviews.